Fredi-B/42_inception/README.md

 - ssh
 - docker-compose

-## Installation
+## Installation and Usage

 1. Clone the repository: `git clone git@github.com:Fredi-B/42_inception.git`
 2. Navigate to the project directory: `cd 42_inception`
 3. Build the Docker images and set up the application: `make all`

-## Usage

-Access the application through your web browser: `https://fbechtol.42.fr`
+4. Access the application through your web browser: `https://fbechtol.42.fr`

-## General Guidelines

-- This project needs to be done on a Virtual Machine.
-- A Makefile is required.
-It must set up your entire application (i.e., it has to build the Docker images using `docker-compose.yml`).
-- This project requires putting into practice concepts that you may not have learned yet.
-We advise you to read a lot of documentation related to Docker usage and anything else that will be helpful in completing this assignment.

-## General Rules
+## Description

 This project consists of setting up a small infrastructure.
 Here is an example diagram of the expected result: